Oyasikelly/color-game/README.md

-# 🎨 Color Guessing Game
+# 🎨 Color Game

 ## 📌 Overview

-The **Color Guessing Game** is a fun and interactive web-based game where players test their ability to guess the correct color from a randomly shuffled set.
+The **Color Game** is a fun and interactive web-based game where players test their ability to guess the correct color from a randomly shuffled set.
 The game challenges players with multiple color sets, a scoring system, and limited attempts per round.

 ## 🚀 Features